Super Cup 2018: East Bengal vs FC Goa - TV channel, stream, kick-off time & match preview

 GAME PREVIEW

-On paper, this might be the easiest knock-out match East Bengal has ever encountered, given that more than half a dozen key players from the opposition side are missing.
+On paper, this might be the easiest knock-out match East Bengal has ever entered with more than half a dozen key players from the opposition side missing.

-The Kolkata giants' journey into the final four has not been a tidy one.
-It took Laldanmawia Ralte's stoppage-time strike against his old club, Aizawl FC, to eke out a narrow 1-0 win in the quarter-final.
+The Kolkata giants' journey into the final four might not have been a tidy one.
+It took Laldanmawia Ralte to score five minutes into stoppage time against his old club, Aizawl FC to eke out a narrow 1-0 win in the quarter-final.

-However, under the joint leadership of head coach Khalid Jamil and Technical Director Subash Bhowmick, the team looks a tad better on the field than how it looked when it finished 4th in the I-League earlier this season.
+However, under the joint leadership of head coach Khalid Jamil and Technical Director Subash Bhowmick, the team looks a tad better on the field than that which finished 4th in the I-League earlier this season.

-Much of the focus has remained on Nigerian striker Dudu Omagbemi who has been dragged into off-field controversies in the past few days.
-It is understood that Bhowmick has had the word with the veteran and he is all set to start the game.
-If not, Ansumana Kromah would be given the go-ahead to start.
+Much of the focus has remained on Nigerian striker Dudu Omagbemi who has been dragged into off-field contoversies in the past few days.
+Although it is understood that Bhowmick has had the word with the veteran and he is all set to start the game.
+If not, Ansumana Kromah should be given a go ahead from the start.

-Mahmoud Al Amna and Katsumi Yusa remain the focal points for all the creativity in the side and the resurgence of Samad Ali Mallick has solved East Bengal's problem at right back, enabling Lalramchullova to revert to his favoured left side.
+Mahmoud Al Amna and Katsumi Yusa remain the focal points of all creativity in the side and the resurgence of Samad Ali Mallick has solved East Bengal's problem at right back, giving the option of Lalramchullova to revert to his favoured left side.

 On the other hand, FC Goa come into the tie off a 5-1 thrashing of Jamshedpur FC, in a game which was reduced to an eight-a-side affair in the second half.
 Brandon Fernandes, Bruno Pinheiro and Sergio Juste were sent off after their half-time tunnel bust-up.

-With the duo of Manuel Lanzarote and Ahmed Jahouh already absent from the tournament, FC Goa's troubles were further deepened by the suspensions to Moroccan playmaker Hugo Boumous and Pronay Halder for picking up two successive bookings.
+With the duo of Manuel Lanzarote and Ahmed Jahouh already absent from the tournament, Moroccan playmaker Hugo Boumous picked up his second successive yellow card on Thursday and misses the semi-final.

 The only good piece of news for Derrick Pereira is that star striker Ferran Corominas will play and the Spaniard will be vital for the Goan side's progression hopes.

 It will be a fight of resilience and a chance for the new faces in the FC Goa side to make their mark.
-East Bengal, who have a knack of doing well in cup competitions, will be fancying their chances.
+East Bengal, who have a knack of doing well in cup competitions will be licking their lips in front of a beleaguered opposition.